 If you see fruits that appear to be ready, consider when they were planted.
 If it seems too early to harvest, it probably is.
 Don’t rush your peppers, they will ripen in their own time!

-Timing is especially good to keep in mind as the growing season draws to a close.
+Timing is especially important to keep in mind as the growing season draws to a close.
 You don’t want to let your pepper plants stay overnight if there is a potential frost.
 Be sure to harvest any final peppers before this occurs (usually around October in the Northeast US – check your area).

 Corking is a natural marking that can appear on many pepper varieties.
 It occurs when a pepper’s skin grows slower than the flesh, causing tiny tears in the skin.
 The white lines appear when the skin heals over the wounds.